ISP2023/git-commands/remote-commands.md

 5. (Create a local tracking branch for a remote branch) The remote repository (`origin`) has a branch named `e2e-test` that you don't have in your local repository.
    The command to create a new local branch as a copy of the remote `e2e-test` branch that **tracks** the remote branch is:
    ```
    Todo There are many commands that will do this.
-You may write one or more than one.
+Write any one that works.
    ```

-6. The command to change the URL of the remote "origin" to a new URL, such as `https://hostname/newuser/new-repo-name`, is:
+6. The command to change the URL of the remote named "origin" to a new URL, such as `https://hostname/newuser/new-repo-name`, is:
    ```
    TODO your answer
    ```